As an admin, you can configure advanced Gmail settings for your organization. For example, you can:

 - Routing—Specify mail routing and delivery controls for your domain.

-- Recipient address map—Apply one-to-one mapping (aliases) to recipient addresses on messages received by your domain.
+- Email forwarding using recipient address map—Apply one-to-one mapping (aliases) to recipient addresses on messages received by your domain.
 Can only be configured at the top-level organization and applies to all organizations.

 - Receiving routing—Set up inbound and internal-receiving delivery options, such as dual delivery and split delivery.